finos/plexus-interop/README.md

 ## Build/Install

-All Plexus Interop components can be build using [Gradle](https://gradle.org/) tool using the following single command:
+All Plexus Interop components can be built using [Gradle](https://gradle.org/) tool using the following single command:

 `gradlew build --console plain`